×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where Malayalam and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Danish language is 18.
 Find all the information about these languages on Malayalam and Danish.

 Malayalam and Danish Language History